TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 that connect to the view models they depend on.
 The primary benefit of this approach is that it makes it easy to construct loosely coupled, unit testable apps because the view models have no dependence on the views themselves.
-It\'s also easy to understand the structure of the app by following its visual structure, rather than having to track code execution to understand how classes are created and associated.
-In addition, view first construction aligns with the Xamarin.Forms navigation system that\'s responsible for constructing pages when navigation occurs, which makes a view model first composition complex and misaligned with the platform.
+It's also easy to understand the structure of the app by following its visual structure, rather than having to track code execution to understand how classes are created and associated.
+In addition, view first construction aligns with the Xamarin.Forms navigation system that's responsible for constructing pages when navigation occurs, which makes a view model first composition complex and misaligned with the platform.